We welcome all all gifts in wills, however large or small.

 A charitable legacy is a gift of money, property or an item left to an organisation in a will.
 This type of giving to charity is commonly referred to as gifts in wills.
 Gifts in wills made to charities are exempt from inheritance tax and can reduce the inheritance tax paid on an estate.
-They enable supporters like you to make a larger donation than may be possible during your lifetime.
+They enable supporters to make a larger donation than may be possible during their lifetime.

 Since needs change over the years, we would encourage you to leave a gift in your will for the Society’s general benefit and we will ensure that your gift is used where needs and opportunities are the greatest.
 We will discuss possible uses of your gift with your executors when the time comes, bearing in mind your known areas of interest in the Society and the Society’s priorities at the time.
+You may like to make a bequest for a specific purpose, eg publications, events, lectures, research grants, depending on your area of interest,.

 Donations in memory